Don’t sweat. In this guide, we’ll help you troubleshoot an AC system that’s blowing warm air so you can get back to feeling great.

 How do you clear stale air?

-The best solution to clear stale air permanently is to install an HVAC with a good circulation system (such as a heat pump) and make sure your house is properly insulated and air-sealed.
+The best solution to clear stale air permanently is to install an HVAC with a good circulation system (such as a whole-house heat pump or ductless mini splits) and make sure your house is properly insulated and air sealed.

 If you need to clear stale air quickly, some good short-term fixes include: